 Mom tip

-You can thicken the curry sauce by adding some cornstarch to some broth.
+You can thicken the curry sauce by adding some cornstarch to some of the broth.
 Add it to the curry sauce and cook until slightly thickened.

 I don't see why not.
-If the vegetables are raw, add them first, and saute slightly, since the shrimp cooks so quickly.
+If the vegetables are raw, add them first, and cook slightly, since the shrimp cooks so quickly.
 Carrots, green beans, or peas would all work well.

 Find all my family-friendly recipes on Pinterest at Cook This Again.
 Or, on Facebook at Cook This Again.